MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 Mapping tables is only the first step.
 You must also map the fields on the tables.
 Integration field mappings link fields in [!INCLUDE[prod_short](includes/prod_short.md)] tables with corresponding columns in [!INCLUDE[prod_short](includes/cds_long_md.md)], and determine whether to synchronise data in each table.
 The standard table mapping that [!INCLUDE[prod_short](includes/prod_short.md)] provides includes field mappings, but you can change those if you want.
 For more information, see [Viewing Table Mappings](admin-synchronizing-business-central-and-sales.md#tip-for-admins-viewing-table-mappings).

 > [!Note]
-> If you are using an on-premises version of [!INCLUDE[prod_short](includes/prod_short.md)], Integration field mappings are defined in table 5336 Integration Field Mapping.
+> If you are using an on-premises version of [!INCLUDE[prod_short](includes/prod_short.md)], integration field mappings are defined in table 5336 Integration Field Mapping.

+You can manually map the fields, or you can automate the process by mapping multiple fields at the same time based on criteria for matching their values.
+For more information, see [To couple multiple records based on field value matching](admin-how-to-couple-and-synchronize-records-manually.md).

 ### <a name="handling-differences-in-field-values"></a>Handling Differences in Field Values
 Sometimes the values in the fields that you want to map are different.
 For example, in [!INCLUDE[crm_md](includes/crm_md.md)] the language code for the United States is "U.S.," but in [!INCLUDE[prod_short](includes/prod_short.md)] it's "US."
 That means you must transform the value when you synchronise data.
 This happens through transformation rules that you define for the fields.
 You define transformation rules on the **Integration Table Mappings** page by choosing **Mapping**, and then **Fields**.
 Predefined rules are provided, but you can also create your own.
 For more information, see [Transformation Rules](across-how-to-set-up-data-exchange-definitions.md#transformation-rules).